-C®RE4O with Academic Honors (minimum 47 credits)
+C.RE40 with Academic Honors

+(minimum 47 credits)

-For the Core 40 with Academic Honors diploma, students must:
+For the Core 40 with Academic Honors designation, students must:

-- Complete all requirements for Core 40. - · Earn 2 additional Core 40 math credits. - Earn 6-8 Core 40 world language credits (6 credits in one language or 4 credits each in two languages). - Earn 2 Core 40 fine arts credits. - .
-Earn a grade of a "C" or better in courses that will count toward the diploma. - · Have a grade point average of a "B" or better. - Complete one of the following: - A. Earn 4 credits in 2 or more AP courses and take corresponding AP exams - Earn 6 verifiable transcripted college credits in dual credit courses from priority course list - C. Earn two of the following: - A minimum of 3 verifiable transcripted college credits from the priority course list, - 2.
-2 credits in AP courses and corresponding AP exams, - 2 credits in IB standard level courses and corresponding IB exams. - Earn a combined score of 1750 or higher on the SAT critical reading, mathematics and writing sections and a minimum score of 530 on each - E. Earn an ACT composite score of 26 or higher and complete written section - F. Earn 4 credits in IB courses and take corresponding IB exams.
+- Complete all requirements for Core 40. - Earn 2 additional Core 40 math credits. - Earn 6-8 Core 40 world language credits - (6 credits in one language or 4 credits each in two languages). - Earn 2 Core 40 fine arts credits. - Earn a grade of a "C" or better in courses that will count toward the diploma. - Have a grade point average of a "B" or better. - Complete one of the following: - A. Earn 4 credits in 2 or more AP courses and take corresponding AP exams - B. Earn 6 verifiable transcripted college credits in dual credit courses from the approved dual credit list. - C. Earn two of the following: - 1.
+A minimum of 3 verifiable transcripted college credits from the approved dual credit list, - 2.
+2 credits in AP courses and corresponding AP exams, - 2 credits in IB standard level courses and corresponding IB exams. - D. Earn a composite score of 1250 or higher on the SAT and a minimum of 560 on math and 590 on the evidence based reading and writing section.\\ - E. Earn an ACT composite score of 26 or higher and complete written section - F. Earn 4 credits in IB courses and take corresponding IB exams.

-C•RE40 with Technical Honors (minimum 47 credits)
+CORE40 with Technical Honors (minimum 47 credits)

-For the Core 40 with Technical Honors diploma, students must:
+For the Core 40 with Technical Honors designation, students must:

-- Complete all requirements for Core 40. - Earn 6 credits in the college and career preparation courses in a state-approved College & Career Pathway and one of the following: - Pathway designated industry-based certification or credential, or - Pathway dual credits from the lists of priority courses resulting in 6 transcripted college credits - Earn a grade of "C" or better in courses that will count toward the diploma. - Have a grade point average of a "B" or better. - Complete one of the following, - A. Any one of the options (A F) of the Core 40 with Academic Honors - B. Earn the following scores or higher on WorkKeys; Reading for Information Level 6, Applied Mathematics - Level 6, and Locating Information-Level 5. - C. Earn the following minimum score(s) on Accuplacer: Writing 80, Reading 90.
-Math 75. - Earn the following minimum score(s) on Compass; Algebra 66 Writing 70, Reading 80.
+Complete all requirements for Core 40.

+- · Earn 6 credits in the college and career preparation courses in a state-approved College & Career Pathway and one of the following: - Pathway designated industry-based certification or credential, or - Pathway dual credits from the approved dual credit list resulting in 6 transcripted college credits - · Earn a grade of "C" or better in courses that will count toward the diploma. - Have a grade point average of a "B" or better. - Complete one of the following, - A. Any one of the options (A F) of the Core 40 with Academic Honors - B. Earn the following minimum scores on WorkKeys: Workplace Documents, Level 6; Applied Math, Level 6; and Graphic Literacy, Level 5.\\\ - C. Earn the following minimum score(s) on Accuplacer: Writing 80, Reading 90.
+Math 75. - D. Earn the following minimum score(s) on Compass: Algebra 66 Writing 70, Reading 80.